Dre Campbell Farm

 The garlic water solution is another impressive home remedy for spider mite control.

-Steep it for a few hours and then strain.
-Use this homemade spray liberally on the pests and plants.
+Blend until smooth, and then strain.
+Use this homemade spray immediately on the affected plants.

-This is a botanical pesticide containing azadirachtin.
-Apart from working on these pests, Azaguard also destroys harmful nematodes in the soil.
+This product is a botanical pesticide containing azadirachtin.
+Apart from working against mites, Bonide Mite-X also kills aphids and thrips.

-You can use it on your organic vegetables.
+It is also safe to use on your organic vegetables.
 Additionally, it doubles as an effective fungicide.
-In that, it works great at controlling plant rusts and mildews.
+In that sense, it works great at controlling plant rust and mildew.

 Takeaway